Are you travelling alone for the first time and wondering how you will meet people as a solo traveller?

 But, again, do your homework and review the description of the property and reviews of the host before committing.

 As solo travellers we all need to get from A to B and trains, buses and planes are great places to meet people.

-If you are feeling particularly brave, you can cold call people so to speak.
-Search a place by its hashtag and reach out to other travellers posting from there
+If you are feeling particularly brave, you can cold call people.
+Search a place by its hashtag and reach out to other travellers posting from there.

 9. Use your Facebook account

-For me, one of the best things about Facebook is that it allows me to keep in loose contact with people I have met whilst travelling with a minimum of effort.
+One of the best things about Facebook is that it allows me to keep in loose contact with people I have met whilst travelling with minimal effort.
 If you are heading to that person’s hometown it is easy to reach out to them with a view to getting together.

 Similar to other social media channels, posting an update to let others know what you are up to might result in a response from another traveller to that place.
 However, your privacy settings will need to accommodate this.

 Facebook groups are another way to meet locals with similar interests.
-For example, a search for Facebook groups for foodies in London generated close on 100 results.
+For example, a search for Facebook groups for foodies in London generated close to 100 results.

 The growing market for apps dedicated to meeting fellow travellers is a sign of our connected times.